JamesSkemp/words/content/post/solar-powered-desk-fans.md

 +++
-title = "Solar-powered desk fans?" summary = "Help!
+title = "Solar-powered desk fans?" description = "Help!
 I'm looking for information on smaller fans that are powered by solar energy." draft = false comments = false date = "2007-03-25T19:54:00-05:00"